gracco/sysadmin-interview-questions/README.md

   - curl or cURL is a tool to transfer data from or to a server, using one of the supported protocols. cURL can be called a CLI browser, you can use to authenticate, change the HEADER, and do a lot of stuffs with it.

  * ```wget```
-  - wget is a tool for retrieving files using HTTP, HTTPS or FTP.
+  - wget is a tool for retrieving files using HTTP, HTTPS , or FTP.

  * ```watch```
   - Watch it's a tool that runs a specified command repeatedly and displays the result on standard output.

  * ```head```
-   - It's a command who shows the beginning of a file, the default it's 10 lines
+   - It's a command that shows the first lines of a file, the default it's 10 lines

  * ```tail```
-   - It's a command who shows the end of a file, the default it's 10 lines
+   - It's a command that shows the last lines of a file, the default it's 10 lines

 * What does an ```&``` after a command do?
-  - Makes the command run in a background sub shell.
+  - Makes the command run in a background sub shell, and becomes a job.

 * What does ```& disown``` after a command do?
-  - disown control jobs that are running in the system.
+  - disown control jobs that are running in the system, without any paramenter or ID removes the last job on the job table.

-* What is a packet filter and how does it work?
+* What is a packet filter, and how does it work?
   - Packet filter it's the process of passing or blocking packets at a network interface based on source and destination address, port or protocols.
 The packet filter examines, the header of every packet who passed through and based in the rules, ACCEPT, DROP or REJECT the packet, it's well know as firewall.

 * What is Virtual Memory?